MEET THE BOARD

 Bruce Adams, Bethesda.
 Bruce Adams, a lifelong resident of Montgomery County, lives in Bethesda with his wife, Peggy Engel, a journalist and playwright.
 From 2007 to 2018, Bruce served as the director of Montgomery County’s Office of Community Partnerships working to carry out County Executive Ike Leggett’s goal of making Montgomery County, Maryland one of the world’s most welcoming communities.
 He established Montgomery County’s Sister Cities program, created an annual World of Montgomery Festival, promoted volunteer community service, reinvigorated the Charles W. Gilchrist Immigrant Resource Center, and created advisory groups for ethnic and faith communities.
 In 2017, he received the Peacemaker of the Year Award from the Conflict Resolution Council of Montgomery County.
 Bruce served as an elected member of the Montgomery County Council from 1986 to 1994, including a term as Council President (1991-92).
 He was named a 1998 Washingtonian of the Year by Washingtonian magazine.

-Tracey-Alexis Dixon, MPH, Secretary, Silver Spring.
+Tracey-Alexis Dixon, MPH, Chair, Baltimore City.
 Tracey-Alexis Dixon is a consultant for the Federal Government.
 She holds a Master of Public Health degree from Eastern Virginia Medical School and a Bachelor's degree in Family and Child Sciences from Florida State University.
 She started her career as a special education teacher for 5 years and later transitioned into the public health field implementing and auditing Medicaid policies at the local government and federal levels.
 Tracey is most proud of her philanthropic efforts.
-She is an active volunteer in the Montgomery County Afrian Affairs Advisory Group and has played a key role in planning and leading mission trips to: Haiti in 2013-2014, Costa Rica in 2017, St. Lucia in 2019, and Ethiopia alongside Montgomery County officials in 2019.
+She is an active volunteer in the Montgomery County African Affairs Advisory Group (AAAG) and has played a key role in planning and leading mission trips to: Haiti in 2013-2014, Costa Rica in 2017, St. Lucia in 2019, and Ethiopia alongside Montgomery County officials in 2019.
 As the founder of a non-profit called The Oath of Giving, she continues to meet the needs of communities locally and internationally.
-Tracey received the Recognition and Appreciation award in 2015 from the former County Executive Ike Leggett for her commitment and dedication to volunteering in Montgomery county.
+Tracey received the Recognition and Appreciation award in 2015 from the former County Executive Ike Leggett for her commitment and dedication to volunteering in Montgomery County.

 Lorna Forde, Germantown.
 Lorna Forde is a financial and contract management professional with more than 20 years senior-level private and public sector experience.
 As a small business owner, she currently consults for local organizations and government agencies.
 Lorna holds an MBA in finance from the University of Pittsburgh and a certification in contracts management from Florida Institute of Technology.
 Through her various affiliations, she has a long history of community service.
 In addition to membership on the Montgomery County Sister Cities Board, she currently serves several organizations: Montgomery County Commission for Women, commissioner; Menare Foundation Inc., executive board (chair of community partnerships); The People’s Community Baptist Church Foundation, executive board (treasurer); Delta Sigma Theta Sorority, Inc., Montgomery County Alumnae Chapter, executive board (immediate past president); Montgomery County African American Advisory Group, member; Domestic Violence Coordinating Council, volunteer coordinator; Jewish Council for the Aging, Interages Bridges, mentor.
 Lorna is a member of the 2011 class of Leadership Montgomery.
 She previously served as vice-chair of The People’s Community Baptist Church Trustee Board and co-chair of Measurements for the Deputy Superintendent’s Minority Achievement Advisory Council.
 Lorna was recognized by Aunt Hattie’s Place and the Montgomery County Alumnae Chapter of Delta Sigma Theta for her volunteer spirit.
 During her tenure as president, she accepted the 2013 Montgomery Serves Community Group Award for the organization’s outstanding service in the county.
 Lorna lives in Germantown and has adult twin daughters, Aleisha and Mariah.